skip to log on skip to main content

 What is renters' contents insurance?

-Contents insurance for renters can cover your belongings against insured events should they be damaged or stolen while you are renting.
-ANZ Contents Insurance cover protects your belongings whether you are a homeowner or a renter.
+Contents insurance for renters can help cover your belongings against insured events should they be damaged or stolen while you are renting.
+ANZ Home Insurance helps protect your belongings whether you are a homeowner or a renter.

-When you take out contents cover you will need to nominate the 'sum insured' for your contents.
-This amount should be the cost to replace all of your contents at today's prices, so that you have adequate cover if they were stolen or destroyed.
+When you apply for contents cover, you will need to nominate the 'sum insured' for your contents.
+This amount should be the cost to replace all of your contents at today's prices, if they were stolen or destroyed.

 What items can be covered under contents insurance for renters?